Douglas Haig, 1st Earl Haig: Mons to the Marne

-Haig with Major-General C. C. Monro (commanding 2nd Division), Brigadier-General John Gough (Haig's chief of staff), and Brigadier-General E. M. Perceval (commanding 2nd Division's artillery) in a street in France, 1914.
+Haig (left) with Major-General Charles Monro (GOC 2nd Division), Brigadier-General John Gough (Haig's BGGS), and Brigadier-General E. M. Perceval (commanding the 2nd Division's artillery) in a street in France, 1914.

 Haig crossed over to Le Havre.
 The BEF landed in France on 14 August and advanced into Belgium.
 Haig was irritated by Sir John French, who ignored intelligence reports of German forces streaming westwards from Brussels, threatening an encirclement from the British left.
 Although II Corps fought off the German attack at Mons on 23 August the BEF was forced to withdraw.

 The retreats of I and II Corps had to be conducted separately because of the Mormal Forest.
 The two corps were supposed to meet at Le Cateau but I Corps under Haig were stopped at Landrecies, leaving a large gap between the two.
 Haig's reactions to his corps' skirmish with German forces at Landrecies (during which Haig led his staff into the street, revolvers drawn, promising to "sell our lives dearly") caused him to send an exaggerated report to French, which caused French to panic.
 The following day 26 August, General Horace Smith-Dorrien's II Corps engaged the enemy in the Battle of Le Cateau, which was unsupported by Haig.
 This battle slowed the German advance.
 However, a critical biographer writes that too much has been made of the "moment of panic" at Landrecies, and that the 200 mi retreat, over a period of 13 days, is a tribute to the "steady and competent leadership" of Haig and Smith-Dorrien.

 On 25 August the French commander Joseph Joffre ordered his forces to retreat to the Marne, which compelled the BEF to further withdraw.
 Haig was irritated by the high-handed behaviour of the French, seizing roads which they had promised for British use and refusing to promise to cover the British right flank.
 He complained privately of French unreliability and lack of fighting competence, a complaint which he would keep up for the next four years.
 He wrote to his wife that he wished the British were operating independently from Antwerp, a proposal which he had rejected as "reckless" when Sir John French had made it at the War Council on 4 August.

 The retreat caused Sir John French to question the competence of his Allies and led to his decision to withdraw the BEF south of the Seine.
 On 1 September, Lord Kitchener intervened by visiting French and ordering him to re-enter the battle and coordinate with Joffre's forces.
 The battle to defend Paris began on 5 September and became known as the first Battle of the Marne.
 Haig had wanted to rest his corps but was happy to resume the offensive when ordered.
 He drove on his subordinates when he thought them lacking in "fighting spirit".
 Although Sir John French praised Haig's leadership of his corps, Haig was privately contemptuous of French's overconfidence prior to Mons and excessive caution thereafter.